-While the setting up of new banks and innovations in banking technology may help raise access to banking in Nepal in the years ahead, current NRB data shows that Nepal has a long way to go in meeting basic financial inclusion goals.
+With the expansion of bank branches and innovations in banking technology, access to banking in Nepal is growing rapidly.
+And, the country is close to meeting basic financial inclusion goals.

-(This table shows the spread of commercial banks across provinces and local levels in Nepal, and the level of access to banking in Nepal)
+(This table shows the presence of commercial banks across provinces and local bodies in Nepal, and the level of access to banking in Nepal.)